Learning to Reconstruct Quirky Tracks: Introduction

 The paper is organized as follows.
 In \secref{Sec:Background} we cover the background of our study by reviewing the quirk model in a collider setting.
 In \secref{Sec:Modeling}, we discuss the equations of motion for the quirk pair and for the background particles.
-In \secref{Sec:Tracking}, we discuss the {\sc Exa.TrkX} GNN pipeline and how it can be applied to quirk track reconstruction.
+In \secref{Sec:Tracking}, we discuss the {\sc Exa.TrkX} pipeline and how it can be applied to quirk track reconstruction.
 In \secref{Sec:Performance} we present our our track reconstruction performance.
+In \secref{sec:bgd_sens} we discuss the sensitivity of our reconstruction techniques to quirks.
 In \secref{Sec:Discussion} we conclude and discuss future directions.